argoproj/argo-cd/docs/proposals/deep-links.md

 Each link in the list has five subfields :
 1. `title` : title/tag that will be displayed in the UI corresponding to that link
-2. `url` : the actual URL where the deep link will redirect to, this field can be templated to use data from the application, project, resource objects (depending on where it is located) or from argocd-secret (only fields prefixed with `links.`)
+2. `url` : the actual URL where the deep link will redirect to, this field can be templated to use data from the application, project or resource objects (depending on where it is located)
 3. `description` (optional) : a description for what the deep link is about
 4. `icon.class` (optional) : a font-awesome icon class to be used when displaying the links in dropdown menus.
 5. `if` (optional) : a conditional statement that results in either `true` or `false`, it also has access to the same